 One of the most effective ways to self-study is to use flashcards.

 You can make your own flashcards or download those made by other users using the app Anki.

-Self-learning is an important part of learning Japanese for foreigners.
+Self-learning is an important part of learning Japanese.

 Nowadays, with the Internet, it is easy to access the materials necessary for self-learning, but the most important thing is to make it a habit.

-Even if you are busy or don\’t want to study, you need at least a brief review.
+Even if you are busy or don’t want to study, you need at least a brief review.
 Even if it is just 15-30 minutes of flashcards, you need to give your brain some form of Japanese stimulation every day.
-If you don\’t, you run the risk of falling out of the habit you have built and stop studying.
+If you don’t, you run the risk of falling out of the habit you have built and you will stop studying.

-At first, it may seem like a daunting task, but once you get into the rhythm of life, studying for two to three hours a day will not be a hardship.
-If you keep at it, I believe your Japanese will improve as well.
+At first, it may seem like a daunting task, but once you get into the rhythm of life, studying for 30 minutes to three hours a day will not be a hardship.
+If you keep at it, I believe your Japanese will improve.